-This Corporate Policy & Procedures Document is based upon the requirements of the Regulation of Investigatory Powers Act 2000 (RIPA) and the Home Office's Code of Practices on Covert Surveillance and Property Interference and Covert Human Intelligence Sources.
-Covert Surveillance should be used only rarely and in exceptional circumstances.
-Copies of the Home Office's Codes of Practice are available on its website.

-The website should be consulted regularly to ensure that the correct versions of the Codes of Practice are being used.
+This Policy must be read in conjunction with the Home Office Codes of Practice on Covert Surveillance and Property Interference and Covert Human Intelligence Sources.
+Covert surveillance should be used only rarely and in exceptional circumstances.
+Copies of the Home Office Codes of Practice are available on their website.
+The Home Office website should be consulted regularly from time to time to ensure that the correct versions of the Codes of Practice are being used.

-RIPA and this document are important for the effective and efficient operation of the Council's actions with regard to Covert Surveillance and Covert Human Intelligence Sources.
-The RIPA Monitoring Officer will therefore keep this document under annual review.
+RIPA and this Policy are important for the effective and efficient operation of the Council's actions with regard to covert surveillance and Covert Human Intelligence Sources.
+The RIPA Monitoring Officer will therefore keep this Policy under annual review.

 The RIPA Monitoring Officer is responsible for keeping the RIPA forms up to date and for checking the Home Office website and Codes of Practice.
-The RIPA Monitoring Officer will also be responsible for submitting a report on a three monthly basis to Cabinet on Council's use of RIPA if the Council has used RIPA during the previous three months.
-The RIPA monitoring officer is also responsible for submitting an annual report to Cabinet on this policy and, if relevant the Council's use of RIPA.
+The RIPA Monitoring Officer will also be responsible for submitting a report on a three monthly basis to the Cabinet on the Council's use of RIPA if the Council has used RIPA during the previous three months.
+The RIPA Monitoring Officer is also responsible for submitting an annual report to Cabinet on this Policy and, if relevant, the Council's use of RIPA.

-Authorising Officers must bring any suggestions for continuous improvement of this document to the attention of the RIPA Monitoring Officer at the earliest possible opportunity.
-If any of the Home Office Codes of Practice change, this document will be amended accordingly.
+Authorising Officers must bring any suggestions for continuous improvement of this Policy to the attention of the RIPA Monitoring Officer at the earliest possible opportunity.
+If any of the Home Office Codes of Practice change, this Policy will be amended accordingly.